-Zimbabwe’s Vice President Phelekezela Mphoko announced opened negotiations between South Africa and Zimbabwe.
-The negotiations, which were done through the Bi-National Commission will see Zimbabwe supplying treated water to the latter’s northern region.
+Zimbabwe’s Vice President Phelekezela Mphoko has announced opened negotiations between South Africa and Zimbabwe.
+The negotiations, which were done through the Bi-National Commission will see Zimbabwe supply treated water to the latter’s northern region.

 The Vice President was speaking at the launch of a new water treatment plant in Beitbridge.
 The $40m plant, has a pumping capacity of 4 000 cubic metres of water per hour.

 However, Beitbridge town requires an average of 15 000 mega litres of water per day.
 At its start as a port town, the water treatment plant was designed to supply only 3 000 mega litres per day.

 VP Mphoko said Beitbridge town’s location at one of the busiest ports of entry in SADC serves to its advantage.
 As such, there is need to give growing projects in the area the priority they deserve.